-In an End-to-End context (Siebel->AIA->BRM) when a payment is created, sometimes, the following BRM behavior was detected:
+In a setup with Siebel and Billing and Revenue Management (BRM) integration using Oracle Application Integration Architecture (AIA), when a payment is created, sometimes, the following BRM behavior was detected:

 3. But BRM created the payment, i.e. /item/payment object was created and related event objects: XXX/cash.
-The transfer event object isn't created and, of course, the payment allocation isn't performed.
+The transfer event object is not created and, of course, the payment allocation is not performed.

-It looks like BRM doesn't rollback entire transaction and the payment stays created on BRM database, even though there is an error.
+It looks like BRM does not rollback entire transaction and the payment stays created on BRM database, even though there is an error.